Pramodtopannavar/Video-Conferencing-System/README.md

-1.Organization can create video meeting for specific project group.
+Professors can create video meetings for specific student groups.

-2.Employee can join meeting link.
+Students can join the meeting link.

-3.Employee and Organization can turn on/off video or audio.
+Students and Professors can turn on/off video or audio.

-4.Employee and Organization can share both screens
+Students and Professors can share their screens.

-5.Employee and Organization can both chat in meeting.
+Students and Professors can chat during the meeting.

-6.Employee and Organization can also record meeting and download in meeting only.
+Students and Professors can record the meeting and download it during the session.